Porter’s 5 Forces Analysis of Walmart – A Practical Example

 Threat of New Entrants (Very Low)

 Walmart is a giant in the retail industry.
-As such, it invests a lot in sales and marketing, distribution, and product development.
-If another party wants to join the industry, they should put down a huge amount of initial capital to compete against existing players.
-After all, all retailers strive for the same number of buyers, while offering somewhat similar products.
-Overall, severe retaliation makes it hard to survive in the retail business.
-On top of that, Walmart sustains a great relationship with suppliers and sells to a great number of customers.
-So, economies of scale surely work in its favor.
-Because of its well-designed distribution systems and range, we observe reduced sunk costs, too.
+It invests a lot in sales, marketing, distribution, and product development.
+If another party wants to join the industry, they should put down considerable initial capital to compete against existing players.
+After all, all retailers strive for the same number of buyers while offering somewhat similar products.
+Overall, severe retaliation makes it difficult to survive in the retail business.

 Bargaining Power of Buyers (Medium-to-Low)

-Walmart deals with many small buyers on a daily basis, which disseminates the purchasing power of those buyers.
-Contrary to popular belief, those customers exert moderate-to-low power over the retail giant.
-That’s because the store’s low-price approach and convenience are difficult to find anywhere else.
-As a result, the company does not feel much pressure from customers when it comes to pricing.
-At the same time, the constant need for specific new brands that are currently not in stock weakens Walmart’s power as a buyer and strengthens the power of its customers.
-Besides, switching costs are low – anyone can do purchases at a different store.
-However, buyers are highly sensitive to price changes, thus they mostly find Walmart to be the best choice to satisfy their needs.
-As for substitutes, Walmart is too big to worry about that- its product variety, low prices, and location advantages can hardly be beaten.
+At the same time, the constant need for specific new brands currently not in stock weakens Walmart’s power as a buyer and strengthens the customers’ potency.
+Besides, switching costs are low—anyone can shop at a different store.
+But buyers are highly sensitive to price changes and find Walmart the best choice to satisfy their needs.
+As for substitutes, Walmart is too big to worry about that—its product variety, low prices, and locations can’t be beaten.

 That’s why the bargaining power of buyers is evaluated as medium-to-low.